Unreliable narrator

 Illustration by Gustave Doré of Baron Munchausen's tale of being swallowed by a whale.
 Tall tales, such as those of the Baron, often feature unreliable narrators.

-In literature, film, and other such arts, an unreliable narrator is a narrator who cannot be trusted, one whose credibility is compromised.
-They can be found in a wide range from children to mature characters.
+In literature, film, and other such arts, an unreliable narrator is a narrator who cannot be trusted or whose credibility is compromised.
+As a narrative technique, it can be found in a wide range from children to mature characters.
 While unreliable narrators are almost by definition first-person narrators, arguments have been made for the existence of unreliable second- and third-person narrators, especially within the context of film and television, but sometimes also in literature.

 The term "unreliable narrator" was coined by Wayne C. Booth in his 1961 book The Rhetoric of Fiction.
 James Phelan expands on Booth's concept by offering the term "bonding unreliability" to describe situations in which the unreliable narration ultimately serves to approach the narrator to the work's envisioned audience, creating a bonding communication between the implied author and this "authorial audience".

 Sometimes the narrator's unreliability is made immediately evident.
 For instance, a story may open with the narrator making a plainly false or delusional claim or admitting to being severely mentally ill, or the story itself may have a frame in which the narrator appears as a character, with clues to the character's unreliability.
 A more dramatic use of the device delays the revelation until near the story's end.
 In some cases, the reader discovers that in the foregoing narrative, the narrator had concealed or greatly misrepresented vital pieces of information.
 Such a twist ending forces readers to reconsider their point of view and experience of the story.
 In some cases the narrator's unreliability is never fully revealed but only hinted at, leaving readers to wonder how much the narrator should be trusted and how the story should be interpreted.